secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/marketo/index.html.md

 #### Demographic Scoring

 For Job role/function and seniority descriptions can be found [here](https://docs.google.com/spreadsheets/d/1EztHU53vE9Y_mmxlb4taQJ5_oo7CatdFvZNxbMklJf4/edit?usp=sharing).
+As of February 2023, there is a 70 pt limit on demographic scoring that applies to both demographic and person score.

 |**Action**|Campaign Type|**Points**|**Token**|**Type**|**Schedule/Flow Limit**|
 |:-------------:|:-------:|:-----:|:--------:|:-------------:|:-----:|